jijendiranb/Data-Warehouse-Project-SQL/README.md

 - **ETL Pipelines:** Development of robust **Extract, Transform, and Load (ETL)** processes to ingest and prepare data from multiple source systems.
 - **Data Modeling:** Creation of well-structured **fact** and **dimension tables** optimized for analytical workloads.
 - **Analytics & Reporting:** Design of **SQL-based dashboards and reports** to deliver actionable business insights.

-🎯 **This repository is a valuable resource for professionals and students looking to build or demonstrate expertise in:**

-- SQL Development
-- Data Architecture
-- Data Engineering
-- ETL Pipeline Design
-- Data Modeling
-- Data Analytics

 ---

 ## ⚙️ Project Requirements